This post may contain affiliate links.

 During our 1 month in Cambodia, not only did we sample loads of interesting dishes and take a Cambodian cooking class, we also visited a sensational fish and crab market, not far from Kampot.
 It was bristling with local seafood, great fun to explore and sample.
 It was slightly less gruesome than a market in Cambodia near Battambang, where snakes and freshly skinned rodents were on sale, fish is a little easier to take than that sort of blood and guts.
 We spent a long time in Kampot, chilling in this pretty riverside town and taking scooter rides to surrounding countryside.
 Of course, I ran, exploring the villages where the local fishing fleets originate and people live above the water in stilt houses.
-Another local industry, salt production from brine filled salt pans was also fascinating to see and of course Kampot is world famous for Kampot pepper.
+Another local industry, salt production from brine-filled salt pans was also fascinating to see and of course, Kampot is world-famous for Kampot pepper.

-Kep used to be Cambodias #1 beach resort but these days it’s very quiet, I was glad we chose to stay in Kampot instead, where the pace was still slow, but there was a little more to keep us occupied, including a great riverside playground for the kids.
+Kep used to be Cambodia’s #1 beach resort but these days it’s very quiet, I was glad we chose to stay in Kampot instead, where the pace was still slow, but there was a little more to keep us occupied, including a great riverside playground for the kids.

 I hope you enjoy this glimpse into the food of Cambodia, it was fun for me looking at these old photos.

-All the best,
+All the best, Chef.